How I rate

 Tier 3 includes empirical research that consists of interviewing and surveying various stakeholders.

-Part of this are the interviews and conversation that I have with key people in the industry in my podcast ‘the Gamble'.
+Part of this is the interviews and conversation that we have with key people in the industry in our podcast ‘the Gamble’.

-Besides the knowledge I get from my conversations with people in the industry, I also count on the visitors to my sites and players to share their experiences with me.
+Besides the knowledge we get from conversations with people in the industry, we also count on the visitors to the site and players to share their experiences with us.

 Beyond the operators